lgsvl/simulator/Docs/python-api.md

     update iteration.
  * `get_sensors` - method to return list of [sensors](#sensors)
  * `connect_bridge` - method to connect to ROS or Cyber RT bridge
- * `bridge_connected` - bool property, `True` is bridge is connected
+ * `bridge_connected` - bool property, `True` if bridge is connected

-You can control movement of EGO vehicle either by manually specifying state, applying manual control, or connecting it to bridge.
+You can control the movement of the EGO vehicle either by manually specifying state, applying manual control, or connecting through the bridge.

 Example to apply constant 20% throttle to EGO vehicle: